The Manakov-Zakharov-Ward model as an integrable decoupling limit of the membrane

+$\sigma^M$ are the coordinates on the membrane world-volume, $\hat{X}^\mu(\sigma)$ the embedding coordinate fields, and $T$ the membrane tension.

+Due to the square-root, the equations of motion are highly non-linear and quite intractable.
+Even a Polyakov-like formulation, presented in appendix \ref{app:Polyakov}, is not advantageous here as the world-volume metric cannot be gauge-fixed to conformally flat.
 Famously \cite{deWit:1988wri,deWit:1988xki}, even this supposedly most simple case leads to complications, such as a continuous spectrum and spike instabilities.
 Quantum non-integrability of the membrane in the sense of scattering of fluctuations around a classical solution, and its relation to string theory, has recently been shown in \cite{Seibold:2024oyr}.
-In this letter, we will see that a large wrapping limit together with a scaling limit of the background (or alternatively: a non-relativistic limit of fluctuations around a wrapped membrane) can simplify these equations.
-In the special case considered here, the result will even be a classically integrable system.
+In this letter, we will see that a large wrapping limit together with a scaling limit of the background can simplify these equations.
+In the special case considered here, the result will even be a \textit{classically integrable system}.